noFlowWater/signage_solution/react_signage/README.md

 ### Deployment Script: deploy.sh

-Before running the `deploy.sh` script, ensure you are in the react project's root directory, which is the parent directory where the `build` will be created.
+Before running the `deploy.sh` script, ensure you are in the root directory of the React project, which is the parent directory where the `build` will be created.
 The `deploy.sh` script automates the building and deploying process of the project.

 #### Requirements
 - The `deploy.sh` script should be located in the react project's root directory.